 Reduce to a simmer and cook for 15 minutes stirring occasionally.
 Lastly add the tamarind and lime juice and simmer for 2 more minutes.

 Mix the curry and strain through a fine sieve.

-AS A TIP: When cooking the coconut curry sauce, you can use vegetable or chicken stock instead of water for extra flavour.
+AS A TIP: When cooking the sauce, you can use vegetable or chicken stock instead of water for extra flavour.
 Make note, you can prepare the curry sauce in advance and heat up when required.

 SEARING THE FISH FILLETS